jeremyzyang/jeremyzyang.github.io/teaching.md

 I'm teaching the Marketing Core in the MBA Required Curriculum at HBS.

-I was a guest lecturer for:
+I was a guest lecturer at MIT for:

 <ins>Marketing Innovation</ins> (MBA Core) <br/>
 [Rahul Bhui](https://mitsloan.mit.edu/faculty/directory/rahul-bhui), Spring 2021